 How much do entry-level cloud IT jobs pay?

-Can you get a job without a cloud certificate?
+Can you get a cloud computing job without certification?

 Is coding required for cloud computing?